 The GADR officially began Thursday with the crowning of Chanel Vasquez as Duck Queen.
 The official races began at noon on Saturday at noon at McKinley Duck Downs (Luna County Courthouse Park).
 Festivities at the event included legendary competitions such as the Great American Horseshoe Tournament, The Great American Tortilla Toss, Tournament of Ducks parade and many others.
 Entertainment was the order of business with various carnival rides, live music and many types of fan favorite carnival food.

-Traditionally, ducks are raced in both wet and dry tracks and a cash prize is awarded to the fastest duck during Sunday's race final.
+Traditionally, duck racing is performed on both wet and dry tracks and a cash prize is awarded to the fastest duck during Sunday's race final.
 The ducks reach that race by a process of elimination.
 Saturday served as preliminary heats.

 Hot air balloons